cjstoddard/PicoCalc-uf2/Luckfox-Lyra/README.md

 ---
 **Lyra Cross Compiler:**

-This is a guide to setting up and using the cross compiler enviroment on you desktop Linux machine.
+This is a guide to setting up and using the cross compiler enviroment on your desktop Linux machine.

 ---
 **Pi Zero Build Env:**